Yiyan Wang

-Yiyan Wang is a New Zealand Chinese academic, and as of 2019 is a full professor at the Victoria University of Wellington.
+Yiyan Wang is a New Zealand based scholar of Chinese literature.
+She is a professor at the Victoria University of Wellington, where she is Director for Research and Postgraduate Studies in the School of Languages and Cultures.

 Academic career

 After a 1999 PhD titled 'Narrating China : Defunct capital and the fictional world of Jia Pingwa' at the University of Sydney, Wang moved to the Victoria University of Wellington, rising to full professor in 2015.

-Wang teaches both Chinese language and Chinese culture, but much of their research is on Chinese language fiction.
+Wang teaches both Chinese language and Chinese culture, but much of her research is on Chinese language fiction.